Laufey (singer): Influences and music style

+Laufey has cited Ella Fitzgerald and Chet Baker as her main musical influences.

 Laufey was influenced by classical music, including Frédéric Chopin, and played it from an early age, but turned to her father's records of jazz musicians such as Ella Fitzgerald and Billie Holiday to develop her musical style.
-She has cited Fitzgerald and Chet Baker as her biggest artistic influences, calling the former her favorite musician.
-Laufey has also cited Taylor Swift, Norah Jones, and Adele as inspirations; she said Swift "has done for pop and country what I hope to do for jazz.
+She has cited Fitzgerald and Chet Baker as her biggest artistic influences, calling the former her favourite musician.
+Laufey has also cited Taylor Swift, Norah Jones, and Adele as inspirations; she said, "Swift has done for pop and country what I hope to do for jazz.
 She has managed to unite people across the world, which is one of my main goals as a musician."

 The genre of Laufey's music has been debated.
-She calls it jazz or jazz pop, while organizations such as National Public Radio, the New York Times, and The Sydney Morning Herald have noted that her music includes elements of jazz, pop, bossa nova, and classical, describing the entirety as traditional pop or old-time pop due to the blend of styles.
+She calls it jazz or jazz pop, while organisations such as National Public Radio, the New York Times, and The Sydney Morning Herald have noted that her music includes elements of jazz, pop, bossa nova, and classical, describing the entirety as traditional pop or old-time pop due to the blend of styles.
+Vocally, she has been described as a contralto, with Katie Hawthorne of The Guardian describing her voice as "unusual" and "honeyed".